radius-project/blog/radblog/content/posts/2025/in-place-upgrades/index.md

 One of the great things about `rad upgrade` is that it includes built-in preflight checks to catch any issues before making changes to your cluster.
 When you run the upgrade command, Radius will automatically validate a number of conditions, such as:
 - **Kubernetes connectivity and permissions**: Verifies connection to the cluster and required RBAC permissions
 - **Helm connectivity and installation status**: Confirms Radius is installed via Helm and can be upgraded
-- **Version compatibility validation**: Ensures the target version is compatible with your current version
+- **Version compatibility validation**: Ensures the current version can be upgraded to the target version
-- **Cluster resource availability**: Checks for sufficient resources (optional warning)
+- **Cluster resource availability**: Checks that there is sufficient CPU and memory available on the cluster for the rolling update (optional warning)
 - **Custom configuration validation**: Validates any custom Helm values

-If any of these checks fail or raise an issue, the CLI will stop the process and inform you what needs to be fixed.
+If any of these checks fail, the upgrade will stop and inform you of what needs to be fixed.
 No changes will be made to your cluster unless all preflight checks pass.
 This gives you confidence that once the upgrade proceeds, it won't hit a surprise error halfway through.

 ## Rolling Back if Something Goes Wrong

 What if you perform an upgrade and encounter an unexpected problem with the new version?
 In previous releases, you would have been stuck trying to reinstall the old version manually.
-Beginning with Radius v0.50, along with upgrades, we've introduced a [rollback mechanism](https://docs.radapp.io/guides/operations/kubernetes/kubernetes-rollback/) for fast recovery.
+Radius v0.50 also introduces a [rollback mechanism](https://docs.radapp.io/guides/operations/kubernetes/kubernetes-rollback/) for fast recovery.

 If an upgrade doesn't go as planned, you can simply run:
 ```bash